filecoin-project/specs/content/algorithms/post/post.md

 ## Design

 Each miner actor is allocated a 24-hr proving period at random upon creation.
 This proving period is divided into 48 non-overlapping half-hour deadlines.
-Each sector is assigned to one of these deadlines at the beginning of the first proving period when the miner registers the sector and never changes deadline.
+Each sector is assigned to one of these deadlines when proven to the chain, i.e., when `ProveCommit` completes and never changes deadline.
 The sets of sectors due at each deadline is recorded in a collection of 48 bitfields.

 At the beginning of each period, a cron invocation removes expired sectors and allocates any newly-proven sectors sequentially to one of the 48 deadlines.
 Generally, sectors are first allocated to fill any deadline up to the next whole-partition multiple of (2349) sectors; next a new partition is started on the deadline with the fewest partitions.
 If all deadlines have the same number of sectors, a new partition is opened at deadline 0.